Kikoman90/RTv1/README.md

 * Translate and rotate the camera
 * Translate and rotate the selected object
 * Increase the radius/angle of the selected object
+* Increase the maximum number of reflections
+* Activate reflections on planes only
+* Hide or show the HUD
 * Activate gloss

 The program can support multiple lights and objects in a scene.
+The scene and objects parameters can be modified in real-time.
+This software also uses multitheading to fasten up the calculations.

 ## Install & launch
 ```bash